 In the Virtual Machine Properties dialog select the Hardware tab and then the line New CD/DVD (Adding) line.
 In the right-hand pane choose the location of the CD/DVD drive:

 What follows is very much a standard pfSense installation procedure.
-However, it's included here to save you jumping around between documents.
+However, it's included here to save jumping around between documents.

-You can allow the timer to expire and boot pfSense from the “Live CD”.
+Allow the timer to expire and boot pfSense from the "Live CD".

-When you see the following console message:
+When the following console message is seen:

-Type “i” to launch the pfSense installer.
+Type i to launch the pfSense installer.